 When choosing furniture in France for our business, we’re attracted by mysteries and enigmas such as the many wrapped up within this piece.
 Sometimes more questions are raised than can be answered when centuries separate an item’s creation from its arrival at M. Markley Antiques.
-This description explains what we know about this massive cabinet, made from solid oak and walnut, and suggests why future owners may find it as enchanting as we have.
+This description explains what we know about this massive cabinet, made from solid oak and walnut, and suggests why future owners may find it

 The basic architecture is one of stiles and rails.
 The stiles or vertical skeleton of the piece are oak and appear to run the entire length of the cabinet when it is erected.
 The rails or horizontal skeleton are walnut.
 In between are panels or drawers, also of walnut.

 This combination of oak and walnut is an interesting choice.
 The oak is sturdier for purposes of support and overall framework but the walnut is more finely grained and receptive of intricate carving.
 This leads us to conclude it was designed for an important and enduring reason (more about that, below).

 Instead of two case pieces comprising a typical bahut deux-corps, the cabinet consists of three weighty pieces: bottom case (comprising two levels of cabinet space), middle section for drawers, and top case including an elaborate crown.
 Thankfully, the three components securely align owing to an ingenious internal system of cross-shaped vertical members that unite all three levels through openings on both sides.

 While the cabinet’s style is undeniably Gothic it is not typically so.
 Long on Gothic elements such as linenfold patterns it is short on arches and tracery or fenestrage.
 The large format linenfold panels on the upper portions of the sides of the cabinet are unusual due to the intricately carved vertical piece uniting the two lobes.
 Other linenfold panels are less elaborate, such as the smaller, horizontal